-Besides being zero waste, vegan friendly, eco-friendly & more there is a reason each ingredients is in the toolkit.
-Let’s explore why.
+Besides being zero waste, vegan friendly, eco-friendly & more there is a reason each ingredient is in the toolkit.
+We explore the science of cleaning and the actual function of each ingredient.

 Nearly all cleaning products by nature will contain an alkali ingredient, which means the pH > 7.
 Strong Alkali's are used to make soap through the process of saponification.
 The same principal applies when cleaning with them, as they turn the grease, grime & oils into a dissolvable ‘soap’ which can be cleaned away with water.